 Vicinity

 Naturally, you’ll be doing a survey of your site.
 When you do your survey, pay attention to nearby buildings and how do people get from point A to point B in that area.
-This is mainly to take other neighboring lighting systems and daily foot traffic into consideration when you’re designing your own parking lot lights layout.
-There are four cutoff classifications and these are based on the light’s intensity.
-They are non-cutoff, full cutoff, semi-cutoff, and cutoff.
+This is mainly to take other neighbouring lighting systems and daily foot traffic into consideration when you’re designing your own parking lot lights layout.
+There are four cut off classifications and these are based on the light’s intensity.
+They are non-cut off, full cut off, semi-cut off, and cut off.
 When you utilize the right optic, you’ll have less light trespass.

 As per the RP-20-98 Parking Lot Illuminance Recommendations, for minimum horizontal illuminance the basic foot candle (fc) should be 0.2 while for enhanced security, it should be 0.5 fc.
 For the Uniformity ratio (maximum to minimum) the ratio should be 20:1 while for enhanced security, it should be 15:1.
 And for minimum vertical illuminance, the basic foot candle should be 0.1 while for enhanced security, it should be 0.25.
 Should you have adjoining business properties, your light level within your property should not exceed 0.1 fc.
 For residential properties, the fc should not exceed 0.05.